Women in Germany: Reproductive health and fertility

-The maternal mortality rate in Germany is 7 deaths/100,000 live births (as of 2010).
-The HIV/AIDS rate is 0.1% of adults (aged 15–49) – estimates of 2009.
+The maternal mortality rate in Germany was 7 deaths per 100,000 live births in 2010.
+The HIV/AIDS rate was estimated in 2009 as 0.1% of people aged 15 to 49.

-The total fertility rate (TFR) in Germany is 1.44 births per woman (2016 estimates), one of the lowest in the world.
-Childlessness is quite high: of women born in 1968 in West Germany, 25% stayed childless.
+The total fertility rate (TFR) in Germany in 2016 was 1.44 births per woman, one of the lowest in the world.
+Childlessness is quite high: of women born in 1968 in West Germany, 25% remained childless.

 Abortion in Germany is legal during the first trimester on condition of mandatory counseling, and later in pregnancy in cases of medical necessity.
 In both cases there is a waiting period of 3 days.

 Sex education in schools is mandated by law.
-The German Constitutional Court, and in 2011 the European Court of Human Rights, rejected complaints from several Baptist parents against Germany's mandatory school sex education.
+The German Constitutional Court, and in 2011 the European Court of Human Rights, rejected complaints from several Baptist Christian parents against Germany's mandatory school sex education.